muhdarifrawi/foursquare_mapboxgl/README.md

+# Supermarket Finder
+This idea came to mind while I was thinking where the nearest supermarket would be.
+Here in Singapore, there are several Supermarket chains that ranges from the expensive side of thing to the cheaper ones.
+So this project aims to quickly locate the preferred chain that the user would like to go to using selectors.

 ## Getting Started

 There are no setup or installation required for this application.
 Simply go to the following webpage (insert here) to get started.
 If you wish to run a local file, click on the clone file button to download a copy of this application.